-For students who do not necessarily have a Computer Science background but are able to demonstrate proficiency in programming:
+Students who do not necessarily have a Computer Science background but are able to demonstrate proficiency in programming may choose to study:

-For students who do not necessarily have any prior knowledge of Computer Science, IT, programming, or management:
+Students who do not necessarily have any prior knowledge of Computer Science, IT, programming, or management can choose:

-- This programme offers an innovative way to start your degree with a structure that allows you to continue developing your knowledge of English.
+- These programmes offers an innovative way to start your degree while also continuing to develop your knowledge of English.

 - You will study both Computer Science and English language modules – for credit – right from the start.

 - The University’s School of Computer Science is ranked second in the UK by the Guardian University Guide 2018.

 The taught portion of the MSc programme includes eleven modules: three related to English Language and eight specific to Computer Science.
 Class sizes typically range from 10 to 50 students.